Muswell Hillbillies

 Muswell Hillbillies is the tenth studio album by the English rock group the Kinks.
-Released in November 1971, it was the band's first album for RCA Records.
+Released on 24 November 1971, it was the band's first album released through RCA Records.
 The album is named after the Muswell Hill area of North London, where band leader Ray Davies and guitarist Dave Davies grew up and the band formed in the early 1960s.

 The album introduces a number of working class figures and the stresses with which they must contend.
 It did not sell well but received critical acclaim and lasting fan appreciation.